 The WIH symmetry group $\G$ is the subgroup of the diffeomorphism group of $\WIH$ that preserves this universal structure.
-It is generated by vector fields $\xi^a$ satisfying \be \Lie_\xi\, \qo_{ab} \= 2\betao\, \qo_{ab} \qquad {\rm and} \qquad \Lie_\xi {\ko}^a \= - (\betao +\mathring{\varpi} ){\ko}^a\ee where $\mathring{\varpi}$ is a constant and $\betao$ satisfies $\big(\Do^2 +2\big)\, \betao =0$; it is a linear combination of the first three spherical harmonics of $\qo_{ab}$.
+It is generated by vector fields $\xi^a$ satisfying \be \Lie_\xi\, \qo_{ab} \= 2\betao\, \qo_{ab} \qquad {\rm and} \qquad \Lie_\xi {\ko}^a \= - (\betao +\mathring{\varpi} ){\ko}^a\ee where $\mathring{\varpi}$ is a constant and $\betao$ satisfies $\big(\Do^2 +2\big)\, \betao =0$;\, $\betao$ is a linear combination of the first three spherical harmonics of $\qo_{ab}$.
 The BMS vector fields $\xi^a$ at $\scrip$ satisfy the same equation (\ref{symmetry}) but with $\mathring{\varpi} =0$.
-This difference can be directly traced-back to the fact that while $\WIH$ is equipped only with an equivalence class $[\bk^a]$ of null normals, where any two are related by a constant rescaling, in any one conformal completion, $\scrip$ is equipped with a canonical null normal $\hn^a$.
+This difference can be directly traced-back to the fact that while $\WIH$ is equipped only with an equivalence class $[\bk^a]$ of null normals (where any two are related by a constant rescaling), in any one conformal completion $\scrip$ is equipped with a canonical null normal $\hn^a$.
 Eq. (\ref{symmetry}) implies that $\G$ is a semi-direct product, $\G = \B \ltimes \mathfrak{D}$, of the BMS group $\B$ with the 1-dimensional group $\mathfrak{D}$ of dilations, with $\B$ serving as the normal subgroup and $\mathfrak{D}$, the quotient of $\G$ by $\B$.
-An example of a dilation vector field is\, $d^a = \mathring{\varpi}\, \vo\, \ko^a = \mathring{\varpi}\, \b{v}\, \bk^a$.
+An example of a dilation vector field is\, $d^a = \mathring{\varpi}\, \vo\, \ko^a = \mathring{\varpi}\, \b{v}\, \bk^a$ (where $\vo$ and $\b{v}$ are affine parameters of $\ko^a$ and $\bk^a$ respectively).
 Its action rescales $\ko^a$ (and $\bk^a$) by a constant, leaving $\qo_{ab}$ (and $\bq_{ab}$) untouched.
-(Here $\vo$ and $\b{v}$ are affine parameters of $\ko^a$ and $\bk^a$ respectively.)
 Could we perhaps have strengthened the boundary conditions defining WIHs $\WIH$ to eliminate this dilation and reduce $\G$ to $\B$?
-The answer is in the negative: On the Schwarzschild horizon, for example, the time translation is realized as the dilation in the Lie algebra of $\G$ (while it is realized as a supertranslation at $\scrip$). $\G$ has a rich structure that has been spelled out in \cite{akkl1}, and is a subgroup of the symmetry group of a general null hypersurface studied in \cite{cfp} (see also \cite{Donnay:2016ejv,Freidel:2021yqe,Adami:2021nnf,Odak:2023pga,Chandrasekaran:2023vzb}). \\
+The answer is in the negative: On the Schwarzschild horizon, for example, the time translation is realized as the dilation in the Lie algebra of $\G$ (while it is realized as a supertranslation at $\scrip$). $\G$ has a rich structure that has been spelled out in \cite{akkl1}, and is a subgroup of the symmetry group of a general null hypersurface studied in \cite{cfp} (see also \cite{Freidel:2021yqe,Adami:2021nnf,Odak:2023pga,Chandrasekaran:2023vzb}). \\